History of Deion Sanders in Timeline

 On May 31, 1989, Deion Sanders made his Major League Baseball debut.

-In 1989, Deion Sanders achieved the unique feat of hitting a home run in baseball and scoring a touchdown in the NFL within the same week.
+During the 1989 season, Deion Sanders hit a home run in baseball and scored a touchdown in the NFL in the same week, becoming the only player ever to accomplish this feat.

 1989: Marriage to Carolyn Chambers